johnguant/BluTech/README.md

 The mod itself will add a whole lot of useful items and blocks to do awesome things

 Currently Adds:
-  -Copper Ore and Ingot
+- Copper Ore and Ingot
-  -Tin Ore and Ingot
+- Tin Ore and Ingot
-  -Silver Ore
+- Silver Ore
-  -Lead Ore and Ingot
+- Lead Ore and Ingot
-  -Blu Ore and Dust
+- Blu Ore and Dust
-  -Rembonite and Ore
+- Rembonite and Ore
-  -Aluminium Ore and Ingot
+- Aluminium Ore and Ingot
-  -Blu Alloy Ingot
+- Blu Alloy Ingot
-  -Rhodium Ore
+- Rhodium Ore